-Because so many of the Magic Kingdom table service restaurants require advanced reservations, most guests inevitably find themselves searching for a counter service restaurant worth their time.
+Because so many of the Magic Kingdom table service restaurants require reservations, most guests inevitably find themselves searching for a counter service restaurant worth their time.
 Despite the fact that it is a quick service restaurant, Pecos Bill Tall Tale Inn & Cafe serves up some of the best food in Magic Kingdom.

 Pecos Bill works a bit differently from the other Magic Kingdom restaurants.
 While first you order your dish of choice – for example, the fajita platter or pork carnitas nachos – that’s not all the food that you get.
 Once you get your plates, you can then go to the toppings bar and load up on everything from jalapeños to charred corn to cheese and sour cream.
 Basically, you’ll end up leaving Pecos Bill feeling full and ready to continue your day in the park.

 Situated right on Main Street, Casey’s Corner is the perfect place to pull up a chair, eat a late dinner, and watch the fireworks.
 Casey’s Corner basically just serves hot dogs and mac and cheese, but they’re fantastic!
 And, even though neither of these options are vegan, Disney has, of course, managed to make tasty plant-based alternatives.